fuzzylogicxx/sofrito/README.md

 # sofrito
-A savoury front-end base with advanced typographic, layout and build ingredients.
+A savoury front-end base with advanced typographic, layout, performance and build ingredients.